City Manager Focus Areas

 - Heritage Park Master Plan – The Heritage Park Master Plan will serve as a catalyst to bring more people to the area as well by offering art and open green space.

-- Innovation Center and Heritage Museum – The Innovation Center located at the old central library and the Heritage Museum along Main Street.
+- Innovation Center and Heritage Museum – The Innovation Center and the Heritage Museum located at the former central library.
 These projects will enhance foot traffic in the Heritage Crossing area.

 - Main Street Gallery – This 6,000 square-foot building, located on Main Street, will be operated and managed as an annex of the Irving Arts Center to extend current programming to reach more residents.
 The annex also will present an opportunity to develop new programming aimed at energizing the Heritage District.
 The building will have a coffee shop/gift shop that will feature local artisans, a gallery/event space, classrooms/meeting rooms, cabaret/lecture space, along with an adjacent outdoor community gathering space.

-The Comprehensive Plan, which will soon be adopted, sets the long-term vision for the community.
+The recently adopted Comprehensive Plan sets the long-term vision for the community.
 This planning gave residents the opportunity to provide input on Irving's future.
 The plan will assist in continuing to create a diverse, vibrant and livable city.
 It affects almost every aspect of city operations.
 It will strengthen the tax base, protect and enhance neighborhoods, revitalize underserved areas and encourage attractive development throughout the city.
 This long-term strategy will address growth and guarantee the city remains strong.

 I'm pleased to share these focus areas with you and want to give my thanks to all those who have shared their thoughts, priorities and perspectives.